Zalkota/web3modal-tutorial/docs/web3modal-vue-tutorial/Contents.md

 ## Step 3 – Component Configuration

-Within the export default block the following the component.
-This will signal to VueJS that we are requesting to use the Web3ModalVue componen from the imported file called “web3modal-vue”.
+Within the export default block type the following into the `components` block.
+This will signal to VueJS that we are requesting to use the Web3ModalVue component from the `web3modal-vue` package.

 ```
 components: {